 The Gabriel Knight series, a tour in ’90s adventure game development

-Jensen, like Sierra On-Line co-founder Roberta Williams, had experienced William Crowther and Don Woods’ Colossal Cave Adventure on mainframes in the early days of computing and discovered that she not only enjoyed the interactive piece of fiction but also found an interest in logic and programming.
-After earning a Bachelor of Arts in Computer Science from Anderson University in Indiana Jensen joined Hewlett-Packard in 1983 as a system programmer.
-While she on the side was writing fiction and trying to publish a novel and various short stories it became apparent that her creativity and passion for writing wouldn’t be fulfilled as an engineer with HP.
+Like Sierra On-Line co-founder Roberta Williams, Jensen had experienced William Crowther and Don Woods’ Colossal Cave Adventure on mainframe computers during the early days of computing.
+The interactive work of fiction not only captivated her but also sparked an interest in the logic and programming behind it.
+After earning a Bachelor of Arts in Computer Science from Anderson University in Indiana, Jensen joined Hewlett-Packard as a system programmer in 1983.
+While working in engineering, Jensen continued to pursue her love for writing by writing fiction and attempting to publish a novel and various short stories.
+However, it became evident that her creative drive and writing aspirations couldn’t be fulfilled in an engineering role at HP.

-In 1989 Jensen purchased her first personal computer and now had a chance to experience where a decade of advancement in technology had taken the interactive fiction genre.
-From the rudimentary text-only games of the late ’70s to On-Line Systems‘ text-parser-driven graphic adventures of the early ’80s to the now fully animated titles like Roberta Williams’ King’s Quest series.
-The adventure games of Sierra soon captured her imagination and after a year of fascination and enjoyment, Jensen decided to unsolidified applying for a job at Sierra.
-Merging her technology background and experience with her love and passion for writing was appealing indeed.
+In 1989, Jensen acquired her first personal computer, providing her with an opportunity to witness the evolution of interactive fiction over a decade.
+From the rudimentary text-only games of the late ’70s to On-Line Systems‘ text-parser-driven graphic adventures of the early ’80s to the now fully animated titles like the King’s Quest series.
+Adventure games captivated Jensen’s imagination, and after a year of fascination and enjoyment, she made the decision to pursue a job at Sierra, recognizing the appeal of merging her technological background and experience with her passion for writing.

-Jensen was brought in for an interview in 1990 and whatever hesitations she had before, completely evaporated.
-She was ready to leave the Bay area and her high-paid secure job at HP for an entry-level creative position as a computer game writer, in the woods close to Yosemite National Park.
+In 1990, Jensen was brought in for an interview.
+Whatever reservations she may have had of leaving the Bay area and her well-paid, secure position at HP for an entry-level creative role as a computer game writer, nestled in the woods near Yosemite National Park, was completely dispelled.

-Jensen joined Jim Walls and his team working on the third installment in the popular Police Quest series where she contributed with story elements and ideas for puzzles before getting together with Gano Haine and co-designing the 1991 children’s adventure title EcoQuest: The Search for Cetus, her first project working as a fully-fledged game designer.
+Jensen joined Jim Walls and his team, collaborating on the development of the third installment of the acclaimed Police Quest series.
+Her contributions included story elements and puzzle ideas.
+Subsequently, she teamed up with Gano Haine and co-designed the 1991 children’s adventure EcoQuest: The Search for Cetus, marking her first project as a fully-fledged game designer.

-Jensen, partly inspired by the 1987 American neo-noir psychological horror film Angel Heart, eventually landed on a murder mystery thriller, unfolding in New Orleans, with supernatural elements and a much darker setting than what Sierra’s adventure games were otherwise known for.
-While co-founder Ken Williams had hoped for a more cheerful setting and story he had full confidence in his designers and a go-ahead for the game was given.
+Partly influenced by the 1987 American neo-noir psychological horror film Angel Heart, Jensen eventually settled on creating a murder mystery thriller set in New Orleans, featuring supernatural elements and a significantly darker tone compared to Sierra’s usual adventure games.
+Co-founder Ken Williams had initially envisioned a more lighthearted setting and story, but he placed complete trust in his designers, granting approval for the game’s development.

-Jensen began work on the plot narratives and when the overall story was in place it was broken into game design elements for locations, puzzles, items, dialogue trees, etc. The game’s production was handled by Jensen with assistance from Roberta Williams.
-Jensen’s husband and producer Robert Holmes joined as the game’s composer.
+Jensen began work on the plot narratives, and once the overarching story was established, it was broken down into game design components such as locations, puzzles, items, and dialogue trees.
+Jensen took charge of the game’s production with support from Roberta, while Jensen’s husband and producer, Robert Holmes, joined as the game’s composer.

 Gabriel Knight: Sins of the Fathers was released to an immediately enthusiastic audience.
-With the strength of Jensen’s writing, along with the game’s mature and dark nature, Gabriel Knight filled a void in Sierra’s otherwise very strong adventure game portfolio.
+With the strength of Jensen’s exceptional writing, coupled with the game’s mature and dark themes, filled a distinctive niche within Sierra’s already impressive adventure game catalog.

 The floppy version came without voice acting and had an animated sequence switched for still images.
 The multimedia version came with superb voice acting, done by well-known actors like Tim Curry, Leah Remini, Virginia Capers, Mark Hamill, and Michael Dorn